denrou/markdown-cv/index.md

 Design, develop and deploy the first Machine Learning cloud services.

-* -- Create the first ML service within the company for anomaly detection.
+* -- Create the first ML service in the company for anomaly detection.
 * -- 200 models trained in production each day, 8 clients served.
-* -- Democratized AI within the company and outside through presentations at conferences (POSS 2019, Opensource Experience 2020), meetups (DevOps Geneva 2021), school courses (EPITECH 2020 and 2021, ESGI 2022, Epita 2021) and internal meetings.
+* -- Democratized AI within the company and outside through presentations at conferences (POSS 2019, Opensource Experience 2020), meetups (DevOps Geneva 2022), school courses (EPITECH 2020 and 2021, Epita 2021, ESGI 2022) and internal meetings.

 `2016 - 2019`
 __Lead Data Scientist__, Datapole (Paris/remote)